Ameya79/Squeezy-Image-Compressor/README.md

 2. Hit **Generate PDF**
 3. Instantly get a single merged `.pdf` to download

-✅ All image/PDF processing is handled on the backend using **Pillow**, and files are sent back immediately
+✅ All image/PDF processing is handled on the backend using **Bytes IO buffer**, and files are sent back immediately
 ❌ No data is stored, everything is **auto-deleted in 5 seconds**

 ---